Baahubali 2: The Conclusion: Reception

-Critical response

 India

-The film received universal acclaim and from both the critics and audience.
 Rachit Gupta from Filmfare gave the film a rating of 4.5/5, stating, "SS Rajamouli's much-awaited sequel is the kind of movie Indian cinema should make regularly.
-It's the kind of sweeping magnum opus that Indian mythos and culture deserve.
-It's the biggest film we have ever made and barring a few minor glitches in CGI, this film is possibly the greatest spectacle you'll see on a big screen, in your life."
+Its the kind of sweeping magnum opus that Indian mythos and culture deserve.
+Its the biggest film we have ever made and barring a few minor glitches in CGI, this film is possibly the greatest spectacle you'll see on a big screen, in your life".
 Sangeetha Devi Dundoo from The Hindu stated, "For the most part, The Conclusion doesn't let us take our eyes off the screen.
-It's designed to be a cinematic celebration, one that deserves to be watched on the largest screen possible".
-Anupama Subramanian of the Deccan Chronicle gave the film a 3.5/5, praising the acting of the stars while complaining about "the lack of a solid plot' and called the ending "predictable."
+Its designed to be a cinematic celebration, one that deserves to be watched on the largest screen possible".
+Anupama Subramanian of the Deccan Chronicle gave the film a 3.5/5, praising the acting of the stars while complaining about "the lack of a solid plot' and called the ending "predictable".

 Vishnuprasad Pillai of Asianet News gave a negative review, writing that the film "offers nothing new...
-The writing from KV Vijayendra Prasad fails inspire or to do justice to an epic of such scale," adding that "the dialogues at times are downright corny and plot developments cringe-worthy."
+The writing from KV Vijayendra Prasad fails inspire or to do justice to an epic of such scale," adding that "the dialogues at times are downright corny and plot developments cringe-worthy".
 Dipanjan Sinha of Hindustan Times gave the film a rating of 3/5 stars, praising the film's cinematography and special effects, but found faults with some of the female characters.
-Sinha stated, "Devasena ... starts off as an ace warrior only to be tamed into someone who has to be protected."
-Shubhra Gupta of Indian Express rated the film 2/5 stars, noting problems with pacing and sound, writing, "The background music is relentless, and the pitch at which the declamatory dialogues are delivered is deafening: there were times I felt like closing my ears."
-Taran Adarsh of Bollywood Hungama rates the film 4.5 out of 5 and praises the performance of the cast, writing, "It's a feast for moviegoers and has the trappings to make all generations its fan."
+Sinha stated, "Devasena ... starts off as an ace warrior only to be tamed into someone who has to be protected".
+Shubhra Gupta of The Indian Express rated the film 2/5 stars, noting problems with pacing and sound, writing, "The background music is relentless, and the pitch at which the declamatory dialogues are delivered is deafening: there were times I felt like closing my ears".
+Taran Adarsh of Bollywood Hungama rates the film 4.5 out of 5 and praises the performance of the cast, writing, "Its a feast for moviegoers and has the trappings to make all generations its fan".

 Meena Iyer from The Times of India rated it 4/5, writing: "Just savor it.
 It is a visual extravaganza that India must feast on ...
 Prabhas is terrific as father and son.
-Of course, it is CGI and VFX that grab you in your seat."
+Of course, it is CGI and VFX that grab you in your seat".
 Hemanth Kumar from Firstpost called it "Rajamouli's epic drama" and rated it 4/5.

-Sukanya Verma from Rediff rated the film 3.5/5, writing the film, "continues its tradition of grandiloquence and magnitude... high drama, more than spectacle, is what lends its riveting tale of revenge and glory all its wallop and wizardry."
-She also praised the film's cast and director stating, "Equipped with a cast that's not only in tune with Rajamouli's vision but knows exactly where to hold back and when to give their all adds to Baahubali's might."
+Sukanya Verma from Rediff rated the film 3.5/5, writing the film, "continues its tradition of grandiloquence and magnitude... high drama, more than spectacle, is what lends its riveting tale of revenge and glory all its wallop and wizardry".
+She also praised the film's cast and director stating, "Equipped with a cast that's not only in tune with Rajamouli's vision but knows exactly where to hold back and when to give their all adds to Baahubali's might".
+Sudhir Suryawanshi of The New Indian Express wrote that "Baahubali 2: The Conclusion is deserving of high praise if only for the visceral experience it is".